 Purchasing cryptocurrency can be very confusing and a lengthy process in many cases where you have to provide all of the banking and diligent account information when linking a funding method, however, many newer platforms enable credit card linking which streamlines the purchase of Stellar substantially.
 In these cases, credit cards are linked to the platform and used for direct funding of the account which can then be utilized to either buy the base asset (USDT) in a traded Stellar pair or purchase a direct Stellar CFD.

-Purchasing Stellar using a credit card is very easy if being done on one of the following platforms: eToro or Binance. eToro is a very viable option since it’s registered and regulated by the FCA so there is a higher level of confidence in making purchases for XLM on eToro.
-Binance is also an option, and the purchase of XLM using a credit card can be streamlined on their site as well by simply linking your card through the funding methods of the Binance section.
+Purchasing Stellar using a credit card is very easy if being done on Binance.
+Binance is a very viable option since it’s registered and regulated so there is a higher level of confidence in making purchases for XLM on Binance.
+The purchase of XLM on Binance using a credit card can be streamlined on their site as well by simply linking your card through the funding methods of the Binance section.

 Once completed, enter in the quantity and press execute; you should then be able to purchase Stellar with the newly deposited funds.